andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 *Disclaimer: My experiences from the OpenID and OAuth world are limited.
 Writing this document is my way of getting to know the OpenID Connect idea better.*

-Important:

-* Re-introduce some crypto in OAuth.
-* Add federation as a layer on top of OAuth 2.0, without modifying anything on the base layer.
-This will ensure simple deployment of Consumers that would like to both connect to federations and open providers.
-* Keep it simple.
-* Central component needs to be super light weight.

 Useful references:

 * OpenID Connect: <http://openidconnect.com/>